Football Official

 Regarding the NCAA "Invalid fair catch signal", the rule mentions any "Waving" being considered an invalid signal.
 Does this include a below-the-waist, baseball-umpire-"safe" type signal to teammates to stay away?
 Seems like that isn't a "wave".

-Asked by Wild Boars Special Teams about 5 years ago
+Asked by Wild Boars Special Teams over 5 years ago

 It isn't a wave but because it can be misconstrued, the "safe" sign isn't a fair catch but does kill the play.